cahue129/COMP_232_CI_LISP/instructions/task_1.md

 AST_NODE *addOperandToList(AST_NODE *newHead, AST_NODE *list);
 ```

-These functions need to be defined in **ciLisp.c**; some of their definitions are partially completed already.
-They all already exist in **ciLisp.c** and are heavily commented, detailing what each function needs to do.
+These functions need to be defined in [ciLisp.c](../src/ciLisp.c); some of their definitions are partially completed already.
+They all already exist in [ciLisp.c](../src/ciLisp.c) and are heavily commented, detailing what each function needs to do.

+Whenever a function needs to be accessible by the parser (that is, if the config file [ciLisp.y](../src/ciLisp.y) calls it) it must be declared in [ciLisp.h](../src/ciLisp.h).

 For instance, in the `number: INT` production, you will likely want to assign `$$` (the value of the **number**) to the result of a call to `createNumberNode`, which should create an **AST_NODE** housing a **NUMBER\_AST\_NODE** whose data is populated with that from the **INT** token.